dunovank/jupyter-themes/README.md

 # If this doesn't work, try starting a new notebook session.
 jt -r

-# toggle toolbar OFF and notebook name ON
+# toggle toolbar ON and notebook name ON
 jt -t grade3 -T -N

 # set code font to 'Roboto Mono' 12pt